selected solo exhibitions

 2014 ‘Placing Dylan’, National Waterfront Museum, Swansea

-This recent exhibition was part of DT100, the Dylan Thomas Centenary Festival.
+This exhibition was part of DT100, the Dylan Thomas Centenary Festival.
 It included works dating from 1994 to 2014 (paintings, photocollages, photographs and an etching and aquatint) which were triggered by my residence in the poet’s childhood home at 5 Cwmdonkin Drive in 1993-94.
-It was opened by Professor Peter Stead, president of the international Dylan Thomas Prize, who had opened my 1998 solo exhibition.
+It was opened by Professor Peter Stead, president of the international Dylan Thomas Prize, who had done the honours at my 1998 solo exhibition.
 BBC Wales Today filmed an item with me at the exhibition and at Cwmdonkin.
 Hilly Janes, the daughter of the artist Alfred Janes and the author of ‘The Three Lives of Dylan’ (2014), did an ‘in conversation’ session with me about my art at the museum in front of a live audience.

 2005 ‘Time + Place’, Rhondda Heritage Park Gallery, Trehafod